Tommy Vercetti: Appearances

-Not much is known about Tommy's life after 1986 other than his partnership with Ken being short-lived.
+Not much is known about Tommy's life after 1986 other than his partnership with Ken being ultimately short-lived.
 At some point before 1992, when Ken's cocaine addiction became a serious nuisance for Tommy, he sent him to a rehabilitation center in Fort Carson, San Andreas, and abandoned him there.
 In The Introduction, a short prologue film to Grand Theft Auto: San Andreas, Ken gets out of rehab after completing his treatment and tries to contact Tommy, but is unsuccessful, as the latter has cut all ties with him.

-Reception
+Critical reception

 Ray Liotta's portrayal of Tommy was praised.

-The character of Tommy Vercetti received very positive reviews and remarks from critics and players of Vice City, making it to many lists of the best video game characters.
-AllGames Scott Alan Marriott found Tommy more engaging than Grand Theft Auto IIIs Claude; IGNs Perry felt that Rockstar "found the right person and the right choice", and Edge wrote that Tommy "sweats charisma", commending Liotta's performance.
+Tommy Vercetti received very positive reviews and remarks from critics and players of Vice City, making it to many lists of the best video game characters.
+AllGames Scott Alan Marriott found Tommy more engaging than Grand Theft Auto IIIs Claude; IGNs Perry felt that Rockstar "found the right person and the right choice", and Edge wrote that Tommy "sweats charisma", commending Ray Liotta's performance.
 CraveOnline stated that playing as Tommy was "a breath of fresh air".
 The Age praised Liotta's acting and stated "while the character riffs on Tony Montana throughout the game, Liotta's speeches give him a reckless sense of humour that makes him more likeable".
 GameDaily praised Liotta's portrayal as having transformed him from a generic-looking thug to a "tough guy who ruled the 80's."
 The Telegraph described Tommy as "the most amoral" Grand Theft Auto protagonist.

 Andy Kelly of TheGamer described Tommy as the "Greatest GTA Protagonist", highlighting his role as the first fully developed character in the Grand Theft Auto series.
 Unlike the eight interchangeable protagonists in the earlier 2D games—whose differences were limited to superficial traits like clothing and skin tone—Tommy featured a well-defined personality.
 While Claude from Grand Theft Auto III introduced some character depth, his silence left him lacking in overall personality.
 Kelly credited Ray Liotta for bringing Tommy to life, though he noted that Liotta was initially unfamiliar with the franchise's scale and faced conflicts with Rockstar during the recording process.
 Through comparing Tommy to other protagonists like Niko Bellic, Michael De Santa, and Carl Johnson, Kelly emphasized how Tommy's motives and backstory make him stand out.

 Liotta won the award for Best Live Action/Voice Male Performance at the 2003 G-Phoria Awards and Best Performance by a Human at the 2003 Spike Video Game Awards.